 Silica-based cat litters are another option if you’re looking to avoid bringing in cockroaches.
 They are made from silica-gel and help to neutralize odors.
 Some silica-based cat litter is also manufactured to be compostable.

 Regardless of the type of litter you choose, it’s important always to keep it clean.
 You can also use deodorizers to keep your cat’s litter smelling nice.
 A clean litter is less attractive to roaches and helps to maintain a healthy environment for your cat.

 Should You Let Your Cat Eat Roaches?

 It should come as no surprise to you if you notice your cat has a roach in her mouth.
-Cats are instinctive hunters (in their own way) and will chase and ingest a roach, especially when hungry.
+Cats are instinctive hunters (in their own way) and will chase and ingest a roach, incredibly, when hungry.

-The ingested roach on its own is highly unlikely to cause any trouble for your cat.
+The ingested roach is highly unlikely to cause any trouble for your cat.
 Plus, for your cat, there are no benefits to eating a roach other than the protein it comes with.
 However, a cockroach’s hard exoskeleton may irritate the cat’s stomach as it is hard for them to break it down.

-Sometimes, if a cat eats a cockroach, you’ll find pieces of the cockroach’s exoskeleton in their feces.
+Sometimes, if a cat eats a cockroach, you’ll find pieces of the cockroach’s exoskeleton in its feces.
 Also, if your cat doesn’t chew it thoroughly, parts of the cockroach’s body may choke them and cause vomiting.